jboss-fuse/quickstarts/fabric/sap-idoclist-server-fabric/README.md

 		fabric:container-connect mychild

 9. In the `mychild` container's JBoss Fuse console, run `log:tail` to monitor the container's log.
-10. Copy the response file (`src/data/response.xml`) in the project to the data directory(`instances/mychild/work/sap-srfc-server-fabric/data`) of the quick start route.
-11. Invoke the camel route from SAP:
+10. Invoke the camel route from SAP:
   a.Run the `ZFLCUSTOMER_CREATEFROMDATA01` program.
   b.Using the SAP GUI, run transaction `SM58`, the Transactional RFC Monitor:
     i.
 Display the outstanding transactions (Program > Execute).
     ii.
 Select the transaction destined for the `QUICKSTART`.
     iii.
 Execute the transaction to send the requests (Edit > Execute LUW).
-12. In the console observe the document received by the endpoint.
+11. In the console observe the document received by the endpoint.

 Stopping and Uninstalling the Quickstart
 ----------------------------------------